titaniumbones/UTSC-map-exercise/README.md

 **NOTE:** This code has mostly been extracted from [a real assignment I use in my own Digital History class](https://github.com/DigitalHistory/advanced-topics).
 Please feel free to experiment with the code as you wish.

-Congratulations, you have finished all the "basic skills" assignments.
-For the rest of the

-These three assignments share some basic infrastructure.
-This is on purpose.
-If you do all three of them, you should be able to very easily turn this repository into a small "digital portfolio" showcasing your work for this class.
-Not all of you will want to do this, but it's nice to have the option.

-There's a lot more to read here, but for now what you probably want is [a link to assignment 4](./spatial-history/README.org), the spatial history assignment.
+There's a lot more to read here, but for now what you probably want is [a link to the map project code](./spatial-history/README.org).

-And doubtless also [a link to assignment 5](./oral-history), the oral history assignment.

-[Assignment 6](./project-proposal), the project proposal, is also available.

-## **PLEASE DO NOT MAKE CHANGES OUTSIDE OF ASSIGNMENT 4-RELATED FILES UNTIL I TELL YOU IT'S SAFE TO DO SO!**

-Also: **it will never be safe to edit readme and test files**.
-They are subject to updates at any time.
-Ditto for `package.json`.

 ## Viewing the repo
 Because of browser security settings, this repository will not display properly when you try to view the files directly in your browser.  **This is good -- you don't want your browser to read and write sensitive files on your computer!** However, it's a bit inconvenient for us.
 In order to check your work, you will need to start a simple server in the repository. the easiest way to do that is to `npm run server` from the command line or by using the npm run scrpt command in VSCode.
 This will serve the files at `localhost:8080`; if you navigate there in your browser, you will see the live files.
 Your work will not always update automatically.
 In Chrome, open devtools and then click and hold the refresh button on the toolbar; choose "Empty Cashe and Reload".
 In Firefox, [follow these instructions](https://support.mozilla.org/en-US/questions/1103414).
 For live reload, run `npm run watch` instead; however, this can lead to some display problems with dynamic content such as maps.
-I've also added some convenience functions for the individual assignments: `npm run servemap`, `npm run servestory`, `npm run serveproject`
+I've also added a convenience function that will open the map directly: `npm run servemap`

 ## Markdown rendering in this repo